Beee4life/acf-city-selector/README.md

 ### Changelog

 0.29.0
+* added a fix for select2 in repeaters/flexible content blocks
 * added China, New Zealand, Aruba and Curaçao country files
 * added a fix for incorrect escaping which caused incorrect ordering in names starting with a `'`.
 * added new function as fallback for `acfcs_get_country_name()`